jasperklaren/locate_client_cisco_spaces/README.md

 ### Installing

-* Rename .env_EXMPLE to .env and fill out the .env file
+* Rename .env_EXAMPLE to .env and fill out the .env file
 * Create a virtual environment and activate it
 * Run pip install -r requirements.txt